 Earlier versions appeared under the title - Suspecting Collusion.

-Secret vs Public Rings in Common Value Auctions - Forthcoming - International Journal of Economic Theory (2025).
+Secret versus Public Rings in Common Value Auctions - International Journal of Economic Theory (2025).

 For a second-price common value auction with an “almost all-inclusive ring”, we analyze whether the auctioneer should reveal the ring’s presence, and if so, whether this revelation should be public or private to the nonring bidder.
 We show for a family of value functions that public revelation induces the nonring bidder to bid higher than in a non-cooperative scenario.
 This implies that the auctioneer may improve his position this way.
 On the other hand, it highlights a new tactic that an auctioneer may use to manipulate bidder behavior by creating the false impression of collusion to induce higher bids.